oviice/mopubAds/README.md

 ## New in this Version
 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

-- Removed the full SDK bundle.
-- Removed Eclipse support.
-- Removed InMobi custom events from extras.
-- Deprecated rewarded video calls from `MoPub.java` and moved them to `MoPubRewardedVideos.java`.
-  - For example, `MoPub#loadRewardedVideo` is deprecated in favor of `MoPubRewardedVideos#loadRewardedVideo`.
+- **Added and updated mediated network versions**
+  - Added Flurry version 6.5.0.
+All Flurry adapters can be found in the corresponding `extras` directory (`/extras/src/com/mopub/mobileads` for banners and interstitials, `/extras/src/com/mopub/nativeads` for native).
+    - All Flurry ad formats must include: `FlurryAgentWrapper`
+    - Banners: `FlurryCustomEventBanner`
-- Bug fixes.
+    - Interstitial: `FlurryCustomEventInterstitial`

-**Modular SDK**
- - Added the ability to specify which ad formats to include as dependencies (to decrease the overall footprint of the MoPub SDK in your app).
- - Default behavior remains unchanged and includes access to all ad formats.
+    - Native: `FlurryCustomEventNative`, `FlurryBaseNativeAd`, `FlurryNativeAdRenderer`, and `FlurryViewBinder`
+  - Certified Facebook Audience Network version 4.15.0
+  - Certified Tapjoy version 11.8.2
+  - Certified Millennial Media version 6.3.0
+  - Certified Vungle version 4.0.2
+- Fixed intermittent `IllegalStateException` for MRAID creatives attemping to retrieve getRootView() on unattached Views.
+- Updated `mopub-sample`'s example `proguard.cfg` to properly retain methods called only via reflection.

 - **Note:** Maven builds from source are currently unstable and will be reinstated in a future release.
 Maven developers can still pull the MoPub SDK AAR from JCenter.

 ## Requirements